MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-troubleshooting.md

 ### UserNotFound

-This error code means that Data Activator could not locate the recipient of your trigger's email or Teams alert.
-To resolve this problem, review the recipient field on your trigger's **action** card and make sure that it is set to a valid member of your organization.
+This error code means that Data Activator couldn't locate the recipient of your trigger's email or Teams alert.
+To resolve this problem, review the recipient field on your trigger's **action** card and make sure that it's set to a valid member of your organization.

 ### RecipientThrottled

-This error code means that Data Activator could not alert the recipient of your trigger because the recipient has received too many messages from Data Activator.
+This error code means that Data Activator couldn't alert the recipient of your trigger because the recipient has received too many messages from Data Activator.
 The article [Data Activator limitations](./data-activator-limitations.md) lists the maximum number of messages that you can send from a trigger.
 To resolve this problem, change the definition of your trigger so that it activates less often.

 ### BotBlockedByUser